 Since the State of the Union address, test and treat has been getting a lot of attention.
 At OmniSYS, our position is clear, pharmacists are more than qualified to execute test and treat, both for COVID-19 and many other diseases, and the government must take the next steps to make this vision a reality.
+After the dust settled and pharmacists were not given prescriptive authority, we didn’t give up the fight.

 LATEST TEST & TREAT UPDATES: